MecSim/MecSimCalc-docs/docs/Getting-Started/Example2.md

 ## Step 2.
 Inputs

-Start by creating the input group: "Function Parameters” and two numerical input variables.
-Edit the first input variable by assigning it the variable name `capitala`, the label: "A”, default value of 1, and restricting it between -10 and 10 with a precision of 0.001.
+Start by creating the input group: "Function Parameters" and two numerical input variables.
+Edit the first input variable by assigning it the variable name `capitala`, the label: "A", default value of 1, and restricting it between -10 and 10 with a precision of 0.001.
 Click on `APPLY CHANGES` to save your work:

 <div style={{textAlign: 'center'}}>